 Any client disclosing (general) suicidality should be encouraged to call their GP and obtain a mental health care plan – a referral to a Psychologist and/or a Psychiatrist.
 Recommend that the client does not manage their feelings alone and emphasise that these feelings vary from moment to moment and day to day.
 As a matter of practice, the client should be monitored and followed up to ensure that this has occured.

-If you are in a position to do so, complete a suicide risk assessment and determine the severity of suicidal ideation.
-Practitioners finding that their client is high risk (has a plan, means and time for suicide) need an immediate intervention which may include collaborating with them to advise their family/trusted other or transportation to hospital if the risk is imminent.
+If you are in a position to do so, complete a suicide risk assessment and determine the severity of suicidal ideation, if they’ve taken any steps to end their life and further detail as required.
+Practitioners finding that their client has a plan, means and time for suicide, need an immediate intervention which may include collaborating with them to advise their family/trusted other or transportation to hospital if the risk is imminent.

 Ensure that clients have a safety plan for after hours, should their suicidal ideation intensify; call Lifeline (Ph 13 11 14) or another telephone support service, stay with a friend or attend the Emergency of their local hospital (via ambulance if necessary).